A-Justice/smart-tooltip/README.md

 ```

 *NB: TO PREVENT TROUBLES WITH OVERLAY ..
 PLEASE SPECIFY DEFINITE WITDH FOR TOOLTIP*
+_NOTE: The Tooltip overlay will not work in a parent with transfrom property yet because of how css works (fixed position and transformed parent)... working on a fix for that soon_

 * Do you want the tooltip stick around for a while...?
     Add the stick class with the time in milliseconds (stick-100) you want it to stay.